 How to register

-All vendors who plan to visit the Main hospital or Wood building must register as a supplier with CHOP.
+All vendors who plan to visit the Main hospital, Wood building or Buerger Center must register as a supplier with CHOP.
 Please visit Vendormate to register.
 A Federal Tax Identification Number (FEIN) and a credit card are required to complete the initial registration.
 Additional representatives will only need the FEIN.
 The registration fee is determined based on a risk profile criteria assigned by CHOP.

 Those who meet one of the following criteria don't have to register: